polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 If users would like to add checking of fabric memories for ECC they will need to configure their own interrupt handlers for this purpose.

 <a name="off-chip-memories"></a>

 ### Off chip memories

 The off chip memory that will be discussed in this document is DDR.

 <a name="ddr-ecc"></a>

 #### DDR ECC

-When using ECC DDR with PolarFire SoC the memory should be zeroized on startup before enabling ECC - this will prevent ECC errors from occuring in un-initialized regions.
+When using DDR with sideband ECC configured, the DDR memory needs to be initialized.
+This should take place post training but before the DDR is used by an application.
+An initialization function will be automatically be run when sideband DRR is configured from the 2022.12 release of the MPFS HAL and included in the 2023.2 release of the Hart Software Services.

+Note: some non-typical DDR has build in ECC.
+It is up to the user to check the data sheet regarding initialization requirements in this case.
+The MPFS HAL DDR initialization routine can be used when required.

 There are no direct DDR ECC interrupts on PolarFire SoC.

 If a single bit error is detected the DDR controller will automatically write back corrected data to memory.

-If a double bit error is detected an AXI read error will be generated, this will result in a trap on the hart reading from DDR.
+If a double bit error is detected an error will be generated in the BEU, this will result in a trap on the hart reading from DDR.

-<a name="on-chip-peripherals"></a>
+<a name="mss-peripherals-ecc"></a>

-### On chip peripherals
+### MSS peripherals ECC

 Several peripherals on PolarFire SoC support ECC.
 These are: